dlwire/vending-machine-take-home-public/README.md

 make install
 ```

-To run the application:
+To run the tests:
 ```
-make run
+make test
 ```